eddiefiggie/FlowPlanner/README.md

 * Note, all date formats are presently:  yyyy-MM-dd

 * Need to add UI to capture output drive for the cash flow plan.

+* Right now, so to avoid transactions landing on and splitting up the pay periods (assuming multiple and concurrent pay periods), I added the amount field.  by doing this, I was able to add an && to the weekend date adjustment so Thursday and Friday would also need to be a negative number (therefore not income) to be set back to the previous Wednesday.